 Air ducts, fixtures or mountings holding specific aeronautic instruments, laser-sintering fits both the needs of commercial and military aerospace

 The combination of material density and additive design flexibility is allowing car manufacturers and parts providers across the world to reinvent auto parts ranging from pistons to brake calipers in innovative ways and with surprising results.

 DED can serve niche markets with low volumes at competitive costs.
 It is independent of economies of scale which liberates the user from achieving batch size optimization.

 Cladding is the process of adding an additional protective layer onto an underlying device.
 DED is ideally suited to clad metal to metal.

 i3D AND PRIMA ADDITIVE

-i3D works with Prima Additive to offer a premium line of DED printing systems.
+i3D works with Prima Additive to provide you with a premium line of DED printing systems.

 Prima Additive is a division of Prima Industrie developing, and is focused on manufacturing, selling and works with their distributors to offer industrial metal Additive Manufacturing systems worldwide.

 Benefiting from Prima Industrie’s longstanding experience on laser machinery and services, Prima Additive provides strong support to its customers, developing innovative applications driven by their needs and demands in all the the main and heavy industrial sectors (i.e. aerospace, automotive, energy) where Additive Manufacturing is evolving dynamically.